valencik/mastersAPSC/documents/thesis/thesis.md

 ## Rankings

-For a particular selection of NSR data, it can be useful to know the ranks of various types of data.
+For a particular selection of NSR data, it can be useful to know the rankings for important data fields.
-For example, if a user searches an author on the application they are presented with a ranking of their most frequent coauthors, keywords, and nuclides.
+For example, if a user searches an author on the application they are presented with a ranked list of their most frequent coauthors, keywords, and nuclides.

 Network Analysis and Visualization